-General Rules for Multiple Motor Applications
+General Rules for Multiple Motor Applications:

-- Providing that all the motors are permanently connected to the Optidrive HVAC, the required drive can usually be selected based on the total of the motor current ratings connected. - The total cable length required should not exceed the maximum allowed for the drive in use refer to the User Guide for details of the maximum cable length.
-The allowed total cable length can be increased by 50% if an output filter is used.

-- To avoid possible motor damage, each individual motor must be protected by a thermal overload device.
-The drive over-current protection settings cannot be used to protect multiple motors. - Only standard AC industrial three phase motors should be used. - The Effective Switching Frequency Parameter (P2-24) should be set to the minimum value (normally 4kHz). - The Spin Start function (P2-26) cannot be used
+- Providing that all the motors are permanently connected to the P2 drive, the required drive can usually be selected based on the total of the motor current ratings connected. - The total cable length required should not exceed the maximum allowed for the drive in use refer to the User Guide for details of the maximum cable length.
+The allowed total cable length can be increased by 50% if an output filter is used. - To avoid possible motor damage, each individual motor must be protected by a thermal overload device.
+The drive over-current protection settings cannot be used to protect multiple motors. - The drive should be operated in V/F Mode only.
+Other control modes cannot be used in this type of application. - Only standard AC industrial three phase motors should be used.
+Other motor technologies are not suitable for multiple motor operation. - The Effective Switching Frequency Parameter (P2-24) should be set to the minimum value (normally 4kHz). - The Spin Start function (P2-26) cannot be used.